 Seeing Castell Coch always brings back childhood memories for me.
 The castle appears to float in the trees above the A470, the main road from Cardiff to the Welsh Valleys and beyond through the heart of the country and on to Llandudno, and looms above the area where my Dad worked.
 I remember gazing up at it when he took me to work, a special treat in those days.

-These days, Castell Coch is maintained by Cadw (the Welsh Government’s historic environment service, literally translated as ‘to keep’) as a tourist attraction and also used as a wedding venue.
+These days, Castell Coch is maintained by Cadw (the Welsh Government’s historic environment service, literally translated as ‘to keep’) as a tourist attraction, easily reached from Cardiff, and also used as a wedding venue.